Image Source: South Australian Tourism Commission

 Adelaide is a great city to get around as it is mostly flat and the weather is usually mild.
 The tram is easy to use, accessible and free between South Terrace and the Entertainment Centre.
 Which is the perfect way to see so many of Adelaide’s top attractions.
 It gets pretty busy, avoid peak hours if you want to avoid a crowd and look for the wheelchair symbol on the platform and wait on the spot to board next to the accessible seating area.
-Avoid the stop at City South as there is limited room on this platform.
+The City South platform has been redeveloped to improve access.

 There are quite a few bathrooms dotted around the city and many of the major tourist spots also have facilities.
 Make sure to check out the National Public Toilet Map when you’re planning your day.